D3JF/NitroEmoji/README.md

 # NitroEmoji

+**This is a fork of https://github.com/Raffy27/NitroEmoji.** It fixes the software so it doesn't crash while resizing emojis.

 <img src="https://i.imgur.com/07PFZqy.png"> NitroEmoji is a small application that allows Discord users without an active Nitro subscription to automatically download and use custom emojis from servers that they are members of.
 It also supports cloning custom emojis, given the appropriate emoji ID.

 ## Features